Prakash1810/nodejsdemo/README.md

 ## Setup Docker
 *Step1:* Navigate to the application folder

 *Step2:* run `docker-compose up -d`

+Once the docker is up and running you can check the running containers using `docker ps` command

+You can see three containers running, one for the core-api application, one for mongodb and the third one is for mongo-express(a web ui yoou can see the mongodb collections).

+The mongo-express can be accessed using the url `http://localhost:8001`

 ## Run test
 `> npm test`